DARTH-git/NPS_time_to_event/README.md

 # README

-# Supplementary code with examples using nonparametric sampling (NPS) to draw times to event
+# Supplementary code with examples using a nonparametric sampling (NPS) method to draw times to event

 This repository contains the code used to replicates examples 1 to 5 contained in the “*A computationally efficient nonparametric sampling